Revocable Living Trust

-Don’t let your family go through the lengthy and expensive process of probate.
-No matter your income or value of your assets, you need to have a plan to protect your family.
-Keep more of your wealth and assets in the family and avoid expensive court proceedings with a revocable living trust.
+No matter your income or the value of your assets, you need to have a plan to protect your family.
+Let NCH help you set up a Revocable Living Trust to keep your assets in the family and avoid expensive court proceedings.

 Advantages of a Living Trust

 Revocable Living Trusts offers many advantages including avoidance of probate and privacy protection.
 Creating a Revocable Living Trust can save your estate thousands of dollars.
 The simple fact is…you may not see the benefits of having a living trust; however, your family will!

 - Avoid Probate - Probate is the process of court proceedings through which the court distributes your assets according to your wishes of the executor.
 This is an expensive process and can leave your assets tied in the legal process for months or years.

 - Asset Protection and Privacy - While the courts consider Wills as public record, a Revocable Living Trust is a separate legal “person” under the law.
 This shields the owner's identity and allows for the private distribution of your estate upon your death.
 A living trust is valid in every state.